 - 5 Terre Backpackers: This incredible family-run hostel provides a warm atmosphere.
 You can even enjoy some homemade wine!
-Definitely a great place for solo travelers. (see prices on TripAdvisor.com)
+Definitely a great place for solo travelers.
+See prices on Booking.com.

 - Alla Marina Affittacamere: Want to stay in Riomaggoire?
 No problem!
 These lovely rooms are only a short walk from the pebbled beach.
-Get a room with a sea view! (see prices on TripAdvisor.com and Booking.com)
+Get a room with a sea view!
+See prices on Expedia.com and Booking.com

-- Hostel Corniglia: A simple and cozy hostel in my favorite Cinque Terre town! (see prices on TripAdvisor.com and Booking.com)
+- Hostel Corniglia: A simple and cozy hostel in my favorite Cinque Terre town!
+See prices on Booking.com.

 Few to No Safety Concerns

 All in all, Italy is quite safe for the most part.
 I’ve never had any serious issues on my visits.
 Nothing worse than what I’ve experienced in New Jersey, anyway.

 However, like any other country on earth, crime does happen and it’s important to keep your wellbeing in mind at all times.

 Fortunately, Cinque Terre felt very safe even compared to other parts of Italy.

 As much as I love Italy’s cities (who can resist all the art?), in Cinque Terre I had less issues with aggressive scams and catcalling, which both happened to me on previous trips to Rome and Florence.